Codecademy-Curriculum/MinimalAPI/lessons/outlines/lesson 1_ Design document.md

 - Create and run a new minimal API project to see it working

 **Checkpoints/Instructions**:
-1. Create a new minimal API project using `dotnet new webapi --minimal`
+1. Create a new minimal API project using `dotnet new web`
 2. Run the application using `dotnet run`
-3. Explore the generated Program.cs file structure
+3. Explore the generated `Program.cs` file structure
 4. Test the default endpoint in a browser

 **Notes**: